Chapter 9

 Available in the latest revision of the IM.

 The solution in the IM contains errors regarding order statistics, that are fixed below.
-Notice that we using a generic expression for irrespective of it's parity.
+Notice that we using a generic expression for k irrespective of it's parity.

 Exercise 9.3-9